har1sh97r/AutoFilesSorter/README.md

 # How To Use :-

-Run The main.py in the directory in which you want your files should be sorted.Then it will do all the stuff on its own.
+Run The main.py in the directory in which you want your files should be sorted.
+Then it will do all the stuff on its own.